 The hardest part of this process is choosing which background checking site to use.
 There are dozens on the market and naturally, they all claim to be the best site around.
 Needless to say, in reality, some are far better than others.

 That’s why, over the past few weeks, we have been testing all the top background checking sites to see which offers the best criminal background checking service.
-Our exhaustive tests have resulted in a top three that were head and shoulders above the rest.
+Our exhaustive tests have resulted in a top two that were head and shoulders above the rest.
 They are:

 Instant CheckMate is a fast and reliable background checking site that lets you run online background checks with just a few clicks.
 It’s big USP is speed and in our tests it lived up to the hype, delivering results faster than any other site we tested.
 There was no compromise on accuracy either.
 Instant Checkmate was still able to generate detailed and accurate criminal records data every time.